bpp/bpp-manual/bpp-4-manual.md

 effective population sizes are different among loci, so that a heredity multiplier [inheritance scalars @Hey2004] should be applied.
 Other factors such as natural selection may also cause $\theta$ to deviate from the neutral expectation.
-[BPP]{.smallcaps} implements two options for this.
+BPP implements two options for this.
 The first option (`heredity = 1`) is to estimate the multipliers from the data, using a gamma prior with parameters $\alpha$ and $\beta$ specified by the user.
 In the example above, a gamma prior